pyKrzysztof/NetEnv/README.md

     out = device.send_command('export')
     device.close()

+#### NOTE: Some cisco devices do not support sending more than one command per SSH connection.
+Working on an elegant fix.

 ### auto-config-grabber Explained
 It is a dedicated script I wrote for my boss, it collects vlan.dat and config.text from provided Cisco Switches,